A plane carrying the bodies of 20 Malaysian victims of flight MH17,

 The honour has traditionally been accorded only to the royal family and heads of government.

-Of the 43 Malaysian victims, 28 have been identified in the Netherlands so far, which is leading an international investigation into the crash in eastern Ukraine.
+Of the 43 Malaysian victims, 28 have been identified in the

 More than 200 coffins with remains of the victims have so far been taken to the Netherlands.

-But the inquiry is being hampered by continuing fighting between Ukrainian government troops and pro-Russian rebels near the crash site.
+But the inquiry is being hampered by continuing fighting between

+Ukrainian government troops and pro-Russian rebels near the crash site.
 Debris from MH17 was scattered across 35 sq km (13 sq miles) of territory held by pro-Russian rebels

 Suasana sepi menyelubungi galeri khas 'Reflection MH17' di Lapangan